(Spoken on June 10, 1973, continued from the talk given on June 9, 1973)

 The other character of the universal is Selfhood.
 Now, this is a more difficult concept than even indivisibility.
 Selfhood is the character of subjectness, the impossibility of being converted into an object.
 Consciousness is of that nature.
 It is a Self.
 Consciousness is the same as Self.
 Our Atman is chaitanya.
-Prajñānam brahma (Ait.
-Up.
+Prajñānam brahma (A.U.
 3.1.3), says the Upanishad.
 Consciousness is the subject, and consciousness alone can be the subject, nothing else.
 It is the only thing that cannot be externalised or projected into space and time, and the only thing that cannot be an object.
 The character of Selfhood is only in consciousness, and that you cannot see in an external object.
-It cannot be seen in any object because the objects are outside consciousness, and consciousness does not want anything outside it because it is in itself indivisible.
+It cannot be seen in any object because the objects are outside consciousness, and consciousness does not want anything outside it because it is itself indivisible.

 Thus, it is the consciousness within you that is seeking the perfection that has been lost in the universal.
 It is the consciousness in you that meditates.
 It is the infinite within you that seeks the infinite without in meditation.
 Who is meditating?
 It is the infinite itself that is meditating.
 That is why it is not satisfied with objects.

 Now you know how you can control the mind by a rational process of teaching the mind apart from pranayama, tratrika, dieting, austerities of various kinds, etc., which are also helpful.
-This is a very philosophical and rational process of instructing the mind why it should not run after objects, why objects cannot give you the satisfaction of having gained what you have lost and are seeking through meditation.
+This is a very philosophical and rational process of instructing the mind why it should not run after objects, why objects cannot give you the satisfaction of having gained what you have lost and which you are seeking through meditation.

 How could the concept of space and time be overcome by a meditational process?
 How could the mind avoid getting into the belief in the reality of objects?
 By transcending the concept of space and time.
 Through a gradual methodology and technique we overcome the limiting factor of space-time in meditation and commune ourselves with the object.
 The communion of the subject with the object is what is generally known as samadhi.
 It is the absorption of the subject with the object, and vice versa.
 In this condition of the union of the subject and the object, the space-time limitation is lifted up.
 The screen is lifted and we see ourselves in union with what is really there outside.

-Unfortunately for us, what is really there in the object is in us also.
+Unfortunately for us, what is really there in the object is really in us also.
 That is why the object is asking us to come to it and is summoning us.
 It is our own dear father and mother or brother or friend present in the object, calling us.
 “My dear friend, my dear child, come.
 You have left me and gone.”
 That which is deepest in us is also the deepest in the object, and the deepest in the object asks us to come to it.
 That is the reason for desire.

 Desire has a very profound and rational basis, but it manifests itself in a very irrational manner.
 The reason for the manifestation of desire in the minds of people is the presence of the eternal, the Absolute, the universal in the particular.
-But the reason behind the dissatisfaction that comes as a consequence of contact with the object is the divisibility of things, the impermanence of objects, and the belief that things are really external to consciousness.
+But the reason behind the dissatisfaction that comes as a consequence of contact with objects is the divisibility of things, the impermanence of objects, and the belief that things are really external to consciousness.
 This is why contact always leads us to suffering, misery.
 No one is happy merely by physical contact.
 The Bhagavadgita tells us that contacts are wombs of pain, but we are always after contacts.
 Visual contacts, auditory contacts, tactile contacts, gustatory contacts, olfactory contacts are all contacts only, but they are creators of further suffering for us.